06/02/2024

 With their knowledge of channels and communication, teams can create or curate diverse learning formats, considering different learning styles and accommodating employees with varying schedules or accessibility needs.
 Encouraging a culture of innovation and learning allows companies not only to refine the balance between AI optimisation and human expertise but also to build resilience and share internal resources from senior colleagues to new starters.

 In the era of advancing AI, authentic communication remains more than ever a true challenge.
-The most unheard voices are still specialized employees, who often find it overwhelming to engage authentically on social platforms.
+The most unheard voices are still specialised employees, who often find it overwhelming to engage authentically on social platforms.
 Whilst the C-level or the Management Board can often rely on dedicated press teams or media agencies, department heads, team leaders and subject matter experts often only voice their knowledge within client calls or internal formats.

 Corporate communications can leverage their expertise through a guided social eminence programme.
 They can aid in crafting effective content strategies, empowering the thought leaders to become key opinion leaders.
 While the experts rely on support in formulating a strategy and regularity in posting, the communicators need insights on trends, current developments, and debates.
 Specialised workshops or training sessions can focus on effective storytelling, audience engagement, and platform-specific best practices.
 Furthermore, personalised guidance in crafting content strategies that resonate with the audience, leveraging the unique expertise of these individuals while ensuring authenticity in their messaging can lead to sustainable success.